arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getState(): Promise\<SocketStateBase\>

-Obtains the status of the TLSSocket connection.
+Obtains the status of the TLS socket connection.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack